cherrynoize/ctrl/README.md

 >
 > The only exception would be the Spacer widget.

-So, say you wanted to install the Battctl widget alone.

-Here's what you would do:
+Therefore if you wanted to install the Battctl widget alone, here's what you would do:

     git clone https://github.com/cherrynoize/ctrl
     cd ctrl